gesaretto/writing_london/paper_1/voyage_notes.md

 Please note that the epiteth __Alcides__ might be a specific reference to Heracles' __human mother__.
 In that case, Jonson would be lying to us, or to himself, or quoting a very dubious version of Heracles' story.
 Heracles is a __demi-god__, not a god.

+This is the dangerous mixture between the material and the immaterial.
+Shit flowing back at you.
+Is that shit immateriality?
+Is that shit, paradoxically, fiction?
+Paradoxically, the beautiful poetry of the past?
+Lack of realism?
+Lies?

+What sort of move is implicit here?
+Why are we stuck in this contradiction?
+Why is shit this ethereal idea, this untouchable, immaterial abuse of our faith?

+"Your head is full of shit!"

+My head is shitting, then.
+Let my head shit freely, then.
+Let my head be free to shit as much as it wants, then.

+And whatever I shit will be back to me; whatever I shit is me.

 > Thou hast seene _hell_ (some say) and know'st all nookes there,

+Not only is the poet invoking back one of the characters that he had left behind, that he had confined to the preliminary section - to that proemium that the poem should completely differ from, being nothing more than an exposition of the "Voyage it selfe."
+The poet is believing one of these stories already - he is buying it, understanding whatever "some say" to be true as completely true; he is incorporating this alleged lie within his own narrative.

 > Canst tell me best, how every _Furie_ lookes there,
 > And art a _god_, if _Fame_ thee not abuses,
 > Alwayes at hand, to aide the merry _Muses_.

+Oh, please - look carefully here!
+Here is the return of each and every one of the items that we had left behind!
+And even the same rhyme!
+It is a reusal of the same structures!

 > Great _Club-fist_, though thy backe, and bones be sore,

+Mixing of human and nonhuman attributes; here exemplarily juxtaposed - an epithet of greatness and a disqualifying mention of Hercules' very human pains.

 > Still, with thy former labours; yet, once more,
 > Act a brave worke, call it thy last adventry:
 > But hold my torch, while I describe the entry
 > To this dire passage.
 Say, thou stop thy nose:

+Here we find the contrast between the high labours experienced by Hercules and the relatively easier pain of the _Fleet_.
+Hidden here is a memory of Hercules as the cleaner of the Augean Stables, of course.
+But there is a paradoxical inversion from the proemium: the poet is now asserting the minor entity of the work that the hero has to face now.
+What is happening?
+Is the poet simply mocking Hercules, ironically reminding him of the supposed triviality of the journey that he is going to describe, while in fact emphasizing its hardness when compared to Hercules' mythical labors?
+Or is he actually revising his previous statements about the greater quantity and quality of the stuff that is found in the _Fleet_ when compared with the intolerable odours smelled in hell?

+Hercules is chosen for two reasons: he is a demigod, and he is the cleaner of the Augean stalls.
+The _humanity_ of Heracles is debated: although a demigod by birth, later commentators did not hesitate in defining him as an actual god.
+In any case, the epiteth used by BJ clearly refers to his human side.

 > 'Tis but light paines: Indeede this _Dock's_ no rose.

+Negation.

 >
 > In the first jawes appear'd that ugly monster,
 > Ycleped _Mud_, which, when their oares did once stirre,
 > Belch'd forth an ayre, as hot, as at the muster
 > Of all your night-tubs, when the carts due cluster,

+Yes.
+Every feature of this mythical creature has to do with its ability of _descharging_, _releasing_, _discarding_.
+It is a monster of shit, but it is vomiting shit itself.
+It is giving shit back to the reader.
+"Belch'ing forth" - when stirred, the monster emits gas and shit.

+- __Muster__ means _to collect_, _to gather_.
+Same for __cluster__.

 > Who shall discharge first his merd-urinous load:

+Again, __discharge__ and __load__.
+These are evocations of the actual gesture of shitting - but they are paradoxically attributed to the same pile of shit.
+Shit is producing shit, releasing shit.
+Opening its mouth and belching and vomiting.

+These are terms belonging to the language of _trade_.
+The idea of econimical transaction is stil present; we have to think of this as we think of a ship being loaded and unloaded.
+Considering the fact that __the poem itself__ is assimilated to one of these maritime expeditions, the _load_ of shit truly is what BJ has discarded at the beginning of his work.
+"This is what I want, this is not what I want."

+So, trajectory: poetry - commerce - shit.
+Every element is _discharging_, _releasing_, unloading what is unnecessary and poisonous.

+__PURGATION__.
+Yes!
+The poet is _purging_ his poetry.

 > Thorough her wombe they make their famous road,
 > Betweene two walls; where, on one side, to scar men,
 > Were seene your ugly _Centaures_, yee call Car-men,